 Total borrowings, letter of credit obligations and the then aggregate committed amount of cash management services under the Bridge Bank Credit Agreements may not exceed 85% of the sum of unrestricted cash and the amount of cash collateral held at Bridge Bank.
 As a condition of the Bridge Bank Credit Agreements, the Company has restricted \$6.0 million of cash equivalents as additional security for the credit facility.
-Borrowings under the Bridge Bank Credit Agreements will bear per annum interest at the prime rate plus 1.0 percent, subject to increase during the occurrence of an event of default.
+Borrowings under the Bridge

+Bank Credit Agreements will bear per annum interest at the prime rate plus 1.0 percent, subject to increase during the occurrence of an event of default.
 Obligations under the Bridge Bank Credit Agreements are secured by all of the Company's assets, including intellectual property and general intangibles.
 The Company has incurred \$0.4 million in origination fees.
 These fees have been recorded under the caption "Prepaid expenses and other current assets" in the accompanying condensed consolidated balance sheets and will be amortized to interest expense through June 2021.
-As of June 30, 2018, \$10.0 million in borrowings were outstanding and approximately \$5.0 million borrowings available under the credit facility.
-Interest expense related to the credit facility during the first quarter of Fiscal 2019 was \$0.1 million, which includes \$38,500 in amortization of deferred financing costs.
-Interest expense related to the credit facility during the first quarter of Fiscal 2018 was \$58,800, which includes \$18,000 in amortization of deferred financing costs.
-The Company's borrowing rate was 6.0% at June 30, 2018.
+As of September 30, 2018, \$12.5 million in borrowings were outstanding and approximately \$2.5 million borrowings were available under the credit facility.
+Interest expense related to the new credit facility during the three months ended September 30, 2018 was \$0.2 million, which includes \$46,900 in amortization of deferred financing costs.
+Interest expense related to the new credit facility during the three months ended September 30, 2017 was \$0.1 million, which includes \$28,000 in amortization of deferred financing costs.
+Interest expense related to the new credit facility during the six months ended September 30, 2018 was \$0.3 million, which includes \$0.1 million in amortization of deferred financing costs.
+Interest expense related to the new credit facility during the six months ended September 30, 2017 was \$0.2 million, which includes \$46,000 in amortization of deferred financing costs.
+The Company's borrowing rate was 6.3% at September 30, 2018.